Table of Contents What are Shadow IT Benefits?What are Shadow IT...

 While other organizations may say that software is personal and must be managed within business units and teams, they don’t want to manage SaaS from a granular level, and those business units can purchase, deploy, manage, and renew that software on their own.
 Companies that all in that camp still need visibility into what they’re doing so they can execute operational aspects of owning that software.

-The next is optimizing your SaaS application inventory, which is an exciting concept right now.
+The next component of the SaaS Management methodology is optimizing your application inventory, which is an exciting concept right now.
 A core functionality to what Zylo does is providing a way to determine ROI and value for every application.
 Typically you can anticipate spending the first 12 months of introducing a SaaS management platform to be heavily focused on cost optimization.

 Eliminate Inefficient Purchasing